5 people die after Missouri tornado sweeps trailer away

 “There’s not even words to describe it; it all happened so fast,” said Shelby Davidson, a storm survivor.

 Five massive trees were uprooted on Davidson’s street.
-A child’s bike was left surrounded by splintered tree debris in the yard, and many power lines were downed.
+A child’s bike was left surrounded by splintered tree debris in the yard, and many power lines were down.

 Davidson pointed to the scene of debris, saying, “This is her car and our house.
 It’s just a complete wreck.”